aditya-rawat773/SpotifySearch/README.md

 - Hilt is used for dependency injection, ensuring efficient and scalable management of dependencies.
 Coroutines are for asynchronous programming, enhancing responsiveness and performance by facilitating asynchronous calls.

 ## Dependency Injection
-Hilt, a powerful dependency injection library for Android, is employed for dependency injection in this project.
-It simplifies the setup and management of dependencies, promoting modularity and testability within the application.
+Hilt simplifies the setup and management of dependencies, promoting modularity and testability within the application.

 ## Offline Support
 The app leverages Room Database for offline functionality, enabling the storage of the last searched result locally.
 Users can retrieve and access this data even when offline, ensuring a seamless user experience.